 Amar is available to teach Policy Debate, Public Forum Debate, and Public Speaking.
-With a degree in economics, Amar also tutors in economics, both macro and micro, as well as calculus and statistics.
+Amar also tutors in economics, both macro and micro, as well as calculus and statistics.

 Jackson Ave is the head of debate at Poly Prep Country Day School in Brooklyn, New York.
 Jackson competed for Okoboji High School (Iowa) in both Lincoln-Douglas and Public Forum Debate.
 Jackson made it to elimination rounds at Harvard, Blake, and West Des Moines Valley.
 He was the first debater from his school to attend the Tournament of Champions.
 Additionally, Jackson has coached students to success in multiple events.
 While at Poly Prep, Jackson has coached the champions of the Harvard National Forensic Tournament in Public-Forum (‘16), Congressional Debate (‘18) and Original Oratory (‘16) as well as the champions of the NCFL Grand National Tournament in Public-Forum (‘16).
 Specifically, Jackson’s Public-Forum students have reached the final round of the Emory University Tournament (‘18) and the University of Kentucky Round Robin (‘17) as well as numerous teams reaching elimination rounds at Wake Forest, Yale, Georgetown, the New York City Invitational, and the University of Pennsylvania tournament.

 Jackson is available to teach Public Forum debate and Lincoln-Douglas debate